-This post is a visitor’s guide to the WWII Memorial in Washington, DC, with tips on how to get here, guided tours and what you will see.
+This post covers the facts about the WW2 Memorial in Washington, DC, with tips on how to get here, guided tours and what you will see.

 The WWII Memorial was dedicated in 2004 at the site of the Rainbow Pool, which was incorporated into the memorial design as the fountain you see in the center.